Updated: Feb 15, 2021

-Happy Samhain everyone!
+Happy Samhain, everyone!
 There probably won't be many Halloween parties this year of 2020 but, in the spirit of the season, I have made a spooky list for you all.
-In no particular order, here are my personal picks for best horror movie scores of all time as well the accompanying Spotify Playlist.
+In no particular order, here are my personal picks for best horror movie scores of all time as well as the accompanying Spotify Playlist.

 "...Knowing where you're headed allows you to take an interesting path to get there." - Charles Bernstein

 (The Hopeless Romantic)